 Short papers will be published in a Doctoral Symposium section of the DEBS proceedings.
-The choice of short paper is to ensure that future publication of the work in conferences/journals is not precluded, while still providing an opportunity to receive citations.
+The choice of short papers is to ensure that future publications in conferences/journals are not precluded, while still providing an opportunity to receive citations.
 Accepted submissions will be made available electronically to all participants.

 Submissions should be written based on the following structure, which focuses on the key methodological components required for a sound research synthesis: